wp-plugins/simple-voting/README.txt

 <br><strong>[voted]</strong>
 <br>This shortcode will just show the current article rating.
 <br>
-<br>If you have administrative privileges, then, while browsing through your articles, near each
+<br>If you have administrative privileges, then, while browsing through your articles, you will see near each
-voting form you will see the button with a title <strong>'You are admin.
+voting form the button with a title <strong>'You are admin.
 Check answers'</strong>.
-This button will allow admins to see the list of all votes for this subject.
+This button will allow admins to see the detailed list of all votes for this subject.
 <br>
-<br>That's all you need to know about simplest using of the Simple Voting plugin.
+<br>That's all you need to know about simplest way of using the Simple Voting plugin.
 <br>
 <br>
 2. <strong>Voting for arbitrary subjects</strong>